 The pea-like flowers make it obvious that this plant is a member of the Fabaceae family.
 The flowers appear in late winter or early spring, even before the leaf buds start unfurling.
 Most varieties are pink, though there are some that produce white flowers.

-The rosebud is thought to be a drought tolerant tree after a proper establishment period of one to two years.
+The rosebud is thought to be a drought-tolerant tree after a proper establishment period of one to two years.

 The eastern redbud shows the best growth in moist sites.
 It does not like wet feet, though, so proper drainage is essential.
+It tolerates both acidic and alkaline soils as well as clay, provided it drains.

 As with many Fabaceae species, this tree can harness nitrogen from the air through a process called nitrogen fixation.
 Unless symptoms and tests show otherwise, you should not need to fertilize it.